 There are certainly a lot of resemblances that can be made across the album too: ‘Can’t Help Myself’ has whispery vocals, somewhat similar to Geowulf; ‘Knowme’ is a house-like track with calm, electronica vibes, with elements of Chicane to it; ‘Set It Free’ makes cheeky reference to “wandering hands” and has a certain something about it that reminds me of a cross between The Cardigans and Sixpence None The Richer; ‘Drive’ has a beachy, Lana Del Rey vibe and ‘Holy Water’ is a song which I find merges MUNA with early Dido (with the use of industrial-like sounds) – it’s beautiful and euphoric.
 That’s in no way saying that they are copying other artists but perhaps making a nod to them; if anything it just goes to show what an eclectic record they have managed to create, with a little something for everyone.

 As far as albums go, this is diverse and interesting with a real excitement about it.
 Just listening to it, puts you in an instantly good mood due to its stunning production and uplifting vibes.
 They have managed to craft a sound that is somewhere between airy beach-pop and grungy rock, evoking nostalgia and varying emotions throughout.
 This is fantastic record that is sure to be the soundtrack to many people’s summers this year.

 ‘Saved’ is out now and can be downloaded from iTunes – https://itunes.apple.com/gb/album/saved/1365088448

-We hope you’ve enjoyed this review!
-What do you think of this duo’s latest record?
-Does it fulfil all your funk needs or leave you wanting more?
+We hope you’ve enjoyed our review; what do you make of this band’s latest album, Saved?
+Are you as much of a fan as us?
 What would you rate it?
 Please leave your thoughts in a comment or via our social media.